AuroraBackcountry/infoex-api/N8N_CLAUDE_TOOL_FIELDS.md

 ## Quick Copy-Paste Fields for n8n HTTP Request Node

-When configuring the Claude tool in n8n as an HTTP Request node with "Using Fields Below", add these fields:
+When configuring the Claude tool in n8n as an HTTP Request node with "Using Fields Below", add these 7 fields:

-### Required Fields

 1. **session_id**
    - Name: `session_id`